mohanpriya20/QuizMaker_2018/README.md

 3. Open Windows Command Prompt (CMD)
    Press Win + R, type cmd, and press Enter to open the Command Prompt.
 4. Navigate to Your Java Source Code Directory
    Use the cd command to navigate to the directory where your Java source code (qm.java) is located.
-In your case, it's D:\2-2Projects\main programs and projects\QuizMaker\QuizMaker: cd D:\2-2Projects\main programs and projects\QuizMaker\QuizMaker
+In my case, it's D:\2-2Projects\main programs and projects\QuizMaker\QuizMaker: cd D:\2-2Projects\main programs and projects\QuizMaker\QuizMaker
 5. Compile the Java Program